electricimp/impTest/README.md

 ### GitHub Credentials Configuration

 GitHub credentials may be required to include external sources [from GitHub](#include-from-github).
+For unauthenticated requests, GitHub API allows you to make up to [60 requests per hour](https://developer.github.com/v3/#rate-limiting).
 The command `imptest github` can generate or update credentials in file.
 For example:

 `imptest github [-c <configuration_file>] [-d] [-f]`